-Bomb Threats And False Fire Alarms: Minimum Discipline For Bomb Threats, False Fire Alarms
+Bomb Threats And False Fire Alarms: Minimum Discipline For Bomb Threats, False Fire Alarms student's assignment at the Innovation Academy one day for each unexcused absence.

 Notwithstanding any provision of this Code of Conduct, the mandatory minimum discipline for students who make, cause or attempt to cause a bomb threat or false fire alarm to be received by or at any school or school function shall be a one year expulsion from the School System followed by one year attendance at the Innovation Academy.